Waffle/waffle/Docs/tomcat/TomcatWindowsLoginJAASAuthenticator.md

 Waffle JAAS Demo
 ----------------

-A demo application can be found in the Waffle distribution in the `Samples\waffle-jaas` directory.
-Copy the entire directory into Tomcat's webapps directory and navigate to http://localhost:8080/waffle-jaas/.
+A demo application can be found in the Waffle distribution in the `Samples\waffle-demo-jaas` directory.
+Copy the entire directory into Tomcat's webapps directory and navigate to http://localhost:8080/waffle-demo-jaas/.

+User for Usage

+DOMAIN\\user